How to Open Big CSV Files – an Ultimate Guide

 C. PostgreSQL

 command.
-COPY
+The COPY

 command offers high performance for bulk data imports, along with the flexibility to handle various delimiters, quote characters, and null value options, making it a versatile choice for managing CSV files.